el-remph/swob/README.md

 href="dwl-config.h.patch">dwl-config.h.patch</a></dd>
 </dl>
 </li>
-<li> Put swob.sh on your PATH, or your wayland compositor's config to point to
+<li> Put swob.sh on your PATH, or set your wayland compositor's config to
-     its exact location. </li>
+     point to its absolute location. </li>
 </ul>

 Copying
 -------

-Copyright &copy; 2024 The Remph <lhr@disroot.org>
+Copyright &copy; 2023-2025 The Remph <lhr@disroot.org>

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free